Perlkonig/grav-plugin-tagcloud/README.md

 To customize the CSS, do the following:

   - Disable `built_in_css`.
-  - Copy `tagcloud.css` from the plugin's `asset` folder into the `asset` folder of your theme.
+  - Copy `tagcloud.css` from the plugin's `assets` folder into the `assets` folder of your theme.
   - Edit as you see fit.

 ## Twig

 To customize the twig file (including changing the way the various levels are differentiated), do the following:

-  - Copy `tagcloud.html.twig` from the plugin's `templates/partials` folder into your theme.
+  - Copy `tagcloud.html.twig` from the plugin's `templates/partials` folder into your theme's `templates/partials` folder.
   - Edit as you see fit.

 # Credits

-The approach was inspired by [a blog post by Steve Thomas](https://stevethomas.com.au/php/how-to-make-a-tag-cloud-in-php-mysql-and-css.html).
+The general approach was inspired by [a blog post by Steve Thomas](https://stevethomas.com.au/php/how-to-make-a-tag-cloud-in-php-mysql-and-css.html).